evierosejo/Metis-Business-Fundamentals/Writeup.md

 - Tableau for data visualization

 ## Communication
-Along with this written report, I created a "pitch" presentation and have uploaded my Tableau dashboard online.
+Along with this written report, I created a "pitch" presentation and have uploaded a Tableau dashboard online.